information

 The Home Repair Loan Program provides a 0% interest loan to help eligible homeowners with low and moderate incomes make improvements and upgrades to continue living safely in their homes.
 How to apply.

-The Community Watershed Stewardship Program provides funding for native plants that benefit water quality and the watershed.
-Gift certificates from Bosky Dell Native Nursery are available to community groups or individuals planning to improve community spaces.
-Applications accepted year-round.
+The Community Watershed Stewardship Program provides funding for native plants that provide environmental benefits.
+Vouchers from nurseries are available to community groups or individuals planning to improve community spaces.
+Applications are accepted year-round.

 For activities that make more noise than the Noise Code allows, or if your construction project takes place outside permitted construction hours, then you will need a noise variance.